PaisWillie/Subway-Transit-Systems-Analysis/README.md

 ## Objectives

-- [ ] Understand and implement graph data structures.
+- [ ] Understand and implement graph data structures
-- [ ] Apply appropriate graph algorithms to solve real-world problems.
+- [ ] Apply appropriate graph algorithms to solve real-world problems
-- [ ] Use subway transit data to build a model for further analysis.
+- [ ] Use subway transit data to build a model for further analysis
-- [ ] Learn and apply data analysis methodologies to interpret results.
+- [ ] Learn and apply data analysis methodologies to interpret results

 ## Implementation